Julianne Hough Posts Sultry ‘Burlesque’ Throwback Video On Instagram

 #fbf to my film debut in Burlesque 8 years ago!
 I remember sliding down those beads like it was yesterday!!
 It was one of the coolest things I've ever done (and most painful ????)
 As a Dancer, it’s just engrained in you to never complain and I remember having burns down my sides, my arms, my legs, but I never wanted to say anything.
 But I’ll never forget @kristenanniebell saying “This is a closeup of something else, they’re not getting you, you don’t have to do this every take!”
 Haha Let’s just say I learned a lot on this movie.
 Thanks Kristen for having my back, literally!
 So grateful to be a dancer and the work ethic and perseverance it has taught me.
 Painful but worth it. ????????

-Hough continues the caption by thanking co-star and actress Kristen Bell for her support, saying that she learned alot from her work on Burlesque and that her experience was worth the pain.
+Hough continues the caption by thanking co-star and actress Kristen Bell for her support, saying that she learned a lot from her work on Burlesque and that her experience was worth the pain.

-Fans ate up the flashback Friday post, with the video receiving over 364,000 views in an hour, with 74,200 likes and over 1,400 comments.
+Fans ate up the throwback Friday post, with the video receiving over 364,000 views in an hour, with 74,200 likes and over 1,400 comments.
 Many fans were shocked, commenting that they loved the movie, but did not realize that Hough was the dancer in the scene.

-One user wrote, “Oh my gosh!!!
+“Oh my gosh!!!
 I love this movie and never realized it is you there!!!!
-Life is a circle…♥️♥️♥️.”
-Another added, “To this day, I still listen to this movie sound track.
+Life is a circle…[three emoji hearts],” one user wrote.

+“To this day, I still listen to this movie sound track.
 It’s still within my top 5 favorite movies.
-And your performances in it was a cherry on top! you’re my favorite!”
+And your performances in it was a cherry on top! you’re my favorite!” another added.

-As previously reported in Inquisitr, Hough continues to dazzle and inspire fans with posts motivational messages of body-positivity, all while showing off her winning smile and fit physique.
+As previously reported by the Inquisitr, Hough continues to dazzle and inspire fans with posts motivational messages of body-positivity, all while showing off her winning smile and fit physique.